src.util.datelabel module

 Bases: IntEnum

-IntEnum to encode the recognized levels of precision for Dates and DateRanges.
+IntEnum to encode the recognized levels of precision for :class:`Date`s and :class:`DateRange`s.
 Example:

 >>> Date('200012').precision == DatePrecision.MONTH